 But there is so much more to Muscovy ducks than just food production!
 We are going to go over all the benefits of raising them and all the questions that you might have.
 Let’s jump in!

 Raising Muscovy Ducks…

 I am going to try to answer all the questions that you might have about Muscovy ducks.
 I hope that if you are considering this amazing breed of ducks this post will give you all the info that you need to make a decision.

 If at the end of this post you have additional questions, feel free to post them in the comments.

 Muscovy ducks are native to South America and you can still find them roaming around wild in the jungles there.

-Their original name was Musco ducks because they eat so many mosquitos.
-The Russian Muscovites were the first to import them into their country and raise them; this is where the name Muscovy came from.
+Their original name was Musco ducks because they eat so many mosquitoes.
+The Russian Muscovites were the first to import them into their country and raise them domestically; this is where the name Muscovy came from.